Apply to the Fellowship Program

 For international candidates, please be aware that due to processing times at immigration offices, Post Graduate Medical Education, and the College of Physicians and Surgeons of Ontario (CPSO), you must submit a complete application 6 – 8 months in advance of your desired start date.

 - For details about Fellowship opportunities in our Department, or to discuss special areas of interest or career plans, contact the Fellowship Director.
-Information about specific Fellowships should be obtained directly from the contact person identified in each Fellowship description that appears in the Fellowship Handbook (see link below).
 Potential applicants should have an informal discussion with a potential supervisor before making an application.
 Please note that there may be separate contacts for clinical as opposed to research Fellowships.

 - To ensure eligibility for a medical license, contact the College of Physicians and Surgeons of Ontario.
 They will also assist you with inquiries about recognition of qualifications or training, if such were obtained outside of Canada, licensure requirements, work permits, and related matters.